itm154/itami12354/README.md

 # ???
-Objective
-- Contribute to open source projects
+- Contribute to atlest one open source projects
-- Atleast one pull request
 - Hello World in every language including esoterics

-## All my repos are private (to avoid secondhand embarassment) and most of them are in local storage rather than here
+## All my repos are private and most of them are in local storage rather than here